 The government had reason to suspect James McMillan of having participated in Fuller's murder.
-He was a violent criminal prone to assaulting and robbing vulnerable women in the area; he was seen in the alley shortly after Fuller's murder, acting suspiciously and concealing an object under his coat; he fled when the police arrived;
+He was a violent criminal prone to assaulting and robbing vulnerable women in the area; he was seen in the alley shortly after Fuller's murder, acting suspiciously and concealing an object under his coat; he fled when the police arrived; and James Campbell and Christopher Taylor identified him as having joined in the attack (though Campbell's hearsay identification could not have been introduced in evidence at appellants' trial, Taylor presumably would have denied or disavowed it had he been asked, and their identifications of McMillan would not have supported a single-perpetrator theory).
+That McMillan committed a similarly heinous sexual assault and murder some years later only heightens the suspicion of his involvement.
+The parties disagree, however, as to whether the evidence of

 &lt;sup>44 See Manson v.
-Brathwaite, 432 U.S. 98 (1977) ("[E]vidence with some element of untrustworthiness is customary grist for the jury mill.").
+Brathwaite, 432 U.S. 98, 116 (1977) ("[E]vidence with some element of untrustworthiness is customary grist for the jury mill.").